gojilabs/development/3rd_parties/spaces_and_shrine.md

 end
 ```

 Depending on the app needs we can define different uploaders for different types of files.
-For example, we can define an uploader for user avarats and another one for documents.
+For example, we can define an uploader for user avatars:

 ```ruby
 # app/uploaders/avatar_uploader.rb